priyansh201480/greeting-app/README.md

 A simple web application that allows users to enter their name and receive a personalized greeting message.

+## Features
+- User-friendly interface
+- Takes user input and generates a greeting
+- Styled with CSS for a clean UI
+- Built with React (Frontend) and Express.js (Backend)

 ## Tech Stack
 - Frontend: React
 - Backend: Node.js, Express.js